 Fold and Unfold

 The Zoe fold isn't as smooth as some competition, but this doesn't affect the ease of folding; it just takes some jostling to get everything into place.
 It can be managed with one hand to fold and unfold, and it has an automatic lock, so it won't fall open when you pick it up.
 It is also easy to carry by the push handle.

 The Zoe storage bin is a mesh fabric with a solid bottom.
 It will hold a small diaper bag or jacket, but it isn't likely to fit a full day's worth of supplies.
 The manufacturer doesn't specify the weight limit.
 This bin is small, and the access isn't great.
 The opening has elastic around the upper edges, but a back crossbar limits how far down you can pull the mesh.
 It also has a pocket on the seatback, but it won't hold much more than your keys or a phone, and a phone will prevent the velcro from closing.

-The sunshade on the Zoe is somewhat big for this kind of product as some lightweight strollers have very small canopies or none at all.
-The canopy has a fold-out extension and has a mesh peek-a-boo window with a magnet cover.
+The sunshade on the Zoe is somewhat big for this kind of product, as some lightweight strollers have very small canopies or none at all.
+The canopy has a fold-out extension and a mesh peek-a-boo window with a magnet cover.
 There is a zippered extension in the back.
 However, it still isn't very big even when fully extended, but it will come down low enough to block the sun from a baby's face.
 It also oddly curves around near the baby's face and can feel somewhat like putting their head inside a bubble.